-Whether you want to learn or simply watch, Buenos Aires is the perfect city to indulge in a little tango.
+Whether you want to learn or simply watch, Buenos Aires is the perfect city to indulge in a little tango during your trip to Buenos Aires.
 The national dance of Argentina, the tango was born in Buenos Aires and is still one of the city’s most popular attractions.
-From dinner-and-tango-shows to authentic milongases (tango nights), shows and classes are held every day of the week throughout the city.
+From dinner-and-tango shows to authentic milongases (tango nights), shows, and classes are held every day of the week throughout the city.

 Teatro Colón is a Buenos Aires landmark and one of the top five most important opera houses in the world.
-Since opening in 1857, this magnificent building has been home to musical performances, symphonies, operas, ballets, and more.
-Standing more than seven stories high and spanning an entire city block, Teatro Colón is one of the top things to see in Buenos Aires if you’re a culture aficionado.
+Since its opening in 1857, this magnificent building has been home to musical performances, symphonies, operas, ballets and more.
+Standing more than seven stories high and spanning an entire city block, Teatro Colón is one of the top things to see in Buenos Aires if you are a culture aficionado.

 Don your best blue and yellow, warm up your vocal chords and experience one of the top things to do in Buenos Aires: attend a soccer match (known as football in Argentina).
 Nothing is as exhilarating and exciting as jumping up and down alongside die hard soccer fans as they sing, dance and cheer on their favorite players.
 Even if you’re not a football fan, going to the games for the atmosphere alone is an experience you don’t want to miss.
 Head to La Bombonera, one of Buenos Aires most famous football stadium and home to Boca Juniors club.